Scanner Access Now Easy: Graphical user interfaces

 Several user interfaces have been written to combine SANE with an easy user method of controlling it.

 gscan2pdf

 gscan2pdf is an interface for scanning documents to PDF on the GNOME desktop that uses SANE to communicate with the scanner.
 It is available under the GPL.
 It includes common editing tools, e.g., for rotating or cropping pages.
 It is also able to perform OCR using several optional OCR tools and save a searchable PDF.
 PDF files can be further downsampled upon saving.

+NAPS2

+NAPS2 is free and open source scanning software for Windows 7+ (x64, x86), macOS 10.15+ (x64, arm64) and Linux (x64, arm64) (GTK 3.20+, glibc 2.27+, libsane).
+Saves scans PDF, TIFF, JPEG, or PNG.
+Optical character recognition (OCR) is available using Tesseract.

 Simple Scan

 Simple Scan is a simplified GUI using SANE that is intended to be easier to use and better integrate into the GNOME desktop than XSane.
 It was initially written for Ubuntu and is maintained by Robert Ancell of Canonical Ltd. for Linux.
 Simple Scan was first fielded as part of Ubuntu 10.04 Lucid Lynx and is also used in Lubuntu (until Lubuntu 18.04 LTS) and Xubuntu.
 It is now part of the GNOME project.